spqrwd/AdvancedTransportPods/README.md

 - Adjusted construction requirements of the MKII pod launcher.

 ## Known Issues

+Adding or removing the mod mid-save should be safe.
+If you have researched the techs or constructed the pod launcher or pods from this mod, reloading the save after removing the mod will likely throw one-time errors that can be ignored.

 Should be mostly compatible with existing save games, and other mods that do not involve transport pods.
 There have been reports of the new pods disappearing as soon as one has been constructed, but the cause is unknown; though it is most likely a conflict with another mod.